tracel-ai/burn/burn-book/src/building-blocks/metric.md

 }
 ```

-When the metric you are implementing is numeric in nature, you may want to also implement the `Numeric` trait so that your metric can be plotted.
+When the metric you are implementing is numeric in nature, you may want to also implement the `Numeric` trait.
+This will allow your metric to be plotted.

 ```rust, ignore
 impl<B: Backend> Numeric for LossMetric<B> {